Southwest Portland Dental notifies patients of Patterson Dental breach

 - MGH’s notification letter did not indicate when access to their patient data may have first occurred, whereas SPD claims the earliest access to its patients’ data was in April 2012.
 If there were access logs that showed access in 2012, how is it that Patterson Dental failed to detect allegedly unauthorized access before 2016?
 Did they maintain adequate logs and audit them as they should have under HIPAA’s technical safeguards?

 - Why was a resource that reportedly hadn’t been used since 2010 accessible at all any more?
 When was the last time Patterson Dental or SPD reviewed the security of that resource?
 Did SPD even know their patients’ information was still available online?
 Should Patterson have removed it, and if so, why hadn’t they?

-- SPD was not one of the entities whose patient data was exposed in the file Shafer had downloaded and that this site had reported on in February.
-When asked about that, Shafer confirmed that SPD was not one of the entities whose data he had obtained by downloading the unsecured file.
+- SPD was not one of the entities whose patient data was exposed in the file the researcher had downloaded and that this site had reported on in February.
+When asked about that, the researcher confirmed that SPD was not one of the entities whose data he had obtained by downloading the unsecured file.
 So was there more than one directory or file exposed on the FTP server that contained unencrypted patient data?
 How many other clinical practices had inadequately secured patient data on this FTP server?

 - How many IP addresses accessed files with unencrypted PHI?

 If Patterson provides answers to any of the questions, this post will be updated.